fanglingsu/vimb/README.md

 build a completely keyboard-driven, efficient and pleasurable browsing-experience with low memory and cpu usage.

+More informatio and some screenshots of vimb browser in action can be found on the [vimb project page][vimb].

 ## Features
 - vim-like modal
 - vim-like keybindings